Doxorubicin Liposomal (Doxil®)

 Less common, but important side effects can include:

-- Secondary Malignancies: There is a very low risk of developing an oral cancer after treatment with this medication, which can occur many years after treatment.
+- Secondary Cancer: There is a very low risk of developing an oral (mouth) cancer after treatment with this medication, which can occur many years after treatment.
 If you develop an ulcer or sore that does not heal in your mouth or on your gums, notify your healthcare provider.

 - Radiation Recall: Radiation recall is when the administration of a medication causes a skin reaction that looks like a sunburn (redness, swelling, soreness, peeling skin) in areas where radiation was previously given.
 Notify your oncology team if you notice this side effect.
 Treatment can include topical steroid ointments and a delay in your next chemotherapy dose.